Diego Masi

 Diego Masi (Cremona, February 11, 1947) is an Italian entrepreneur and politician.

-He overlooked the political scene during the elections of 1994 as a member of the Segni Pact.
-Before that, he had been city councillor in Milan as part of Christian Democracy.
-He abandoned this party in 1992, when he followed Mariotto Segni.
+Masi was city councillor in Milan as part of Christian Democracy.
+He left this party in 1992, when he followed Mariotto Segni.
 He was elected for Parliament in the proportional share for the small centre party.
 He pursued the opposition to the Berlusconi government positions from the centre and subsequently, with the Pact, he was a promoter of the alliance of centre-left The Olive Tree.
 In 1995, he was a candidate for President of Lombardy Region, supported by the whole centre-left (excluding PRC), but he was defeated by the centre-right candidate, Roberto Formigoni.